JR-Guo/ELEC4010N-AI-Med-Project/CPS_V2/Novelty/ReadMe.md

   use only cps loss between model A and model B cps loss has a fixed weight (e.g. 0.001), and multiply this with the average dice score from the supervised training in this epoch

-Main idea: if the model is less accurate, then cross train the models less (because they are not accurate enough themselves)